iperov/DeepFaceLive/doc/user_faq/user_faq.md

 > Using SAEHD model.

-res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:Y, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, random_hsv_power:0.1, batch:8.
+res:224, WF, archi:liae-udt, ae_dims:512, e_dims:64, d_dims:64, d_mask_dims:32, eyes_mouth_prio:Y, blur_out_mask:Y, uniform_yaw:Y, lr_dropout:Y, batch:8.
 Others by default.

 Make a backup before every stage !

-1) train +1.000.000 iters with RTM WF faceset from the torrent as dst, deleting inter_AB.npy every 100k (save, delete, continue run)
+1) train +2.000.000 iters with RTM WF faceset from the torrent as dst, deleting inter_AB.npy every 500k (save, delete, continue run)

-2) random_warp:ON,  train +500.000
+2) random_warp still ON, train +500.000

-3) random_warp:OFF, train +500.000
+3) if swapped face looks more like dst, delete inter_AB, repeat from stage 2

-4) if swapped face looks more like dst, delete inter_AB, repeat from stage 2
+4) random_warp:OFF, train +500.000

-5) enable gan 0.1 gan_dims:32, train +300.000
+5) enable gan 0.1 gan_dims:32, train +800.000

 > reusing trained SAEHD RTM model

-Models that are trained without random_warp:OFF (before stage 3), can be reused.
+Models that are trained without random_warp:OFF (before stage 4), can be reused.
 In this case you have to delete INTER_AB.NPY from the model folder and continue training from stage 2.
 Increase stage 2 up to 2.000.000 and more iters.
-You can delete inter_AB.npy every 1.000.000 iters to increase src-likeness.
+You can delete inter_AB.npy every 500.000 iters to increase src-likeness.
 Trained model before random_warp:OFF also can be reused for new celeb face.

 </td></tr>
 <tr><td colspan=2 align="left">